Peter-Staadecker/Acronym-Symphony-in-the-Keys-of-D-C-F/README.md

 The goal of the program:

 The program takes a user-defined list of ticker symbols for large US stocks & looks up corresponding stock and financial data in Financial Modeling Prep (see https://financialmodelingprep.com/developer/docs/).
 Access to Financial Modeling Prep is available with an API key which the user must enter into the program code.
 The user can also vary a number of other parameters (discussed below) in the code.
+When access Financial Modeling Prep with their free API a maximum of five years of history is available.
+This is what I use below (more years of history are available with a paid subscription).

 For each stock in the stock list, the program calculates the compound annual growth rate (CAGR) for the diluted earnings per share (EPS) over the past five years.
 Financial Modeling Prep will have already adjusted the data for past splits, if any.
 The program then calculates the internal rate of return (IRR) and net present value (NPV) for someone purchasing a single unit of the stock at the current share price, assuming the EPS growth continues unchanged for a user-defined number of years after the purchase.
 The program also calculates the minimum EPS growth needed for the NPV of the purchaser's future share earnings during the stated number of years to breakeven with the share purchase price.